xofaye/rl-cartpole/README.md

 # rl-cartpole
-Reinforcement learning using policy gradients
+Reinforcement learning using policy gradients to train CartPole from OpenGym AI